dunky11/react-saas-template/README.md

 - [ ] Improving the reusability of components
 - [ ] Adding a AddBalance dialog
-- [ ] PaymentComponents which are integratable with Stripe
+- [ ] Payment components which are integratable with Stripe
 - [ ] smoothScrollTop() sometimes stops scrolling top when components with big height are still rendering
 - [ ] When a Dialog is opened there is a margin on the right side of the viewport (could be that this is not fixable without shaking the viewport on dialog open)
 - [ ] shadeColor() throws errors on certain color codes